 The one I’ll be in like a song on repeat.

-Where I’m trying to get back home, but everyone tells me the same thing: Dude, we just wanna talk to you.
+Where I’m driving and trying to get back home and everyone tells me the same thing: there’s nothing here to care about.

 May 15.
 First hummingbird.
 Who knows what kind?
 More insect than bird.